 And then came week three...
 Sports and Games... and it was awesome!

 I can't talk about the week without mentioning the PCVs who came down to help.
 Carly, Carlo, Joe, Kelly, Tom (although he lives here), Will, and Ram (for a day) were all just wonderful.
 They dealt with the heat and the kids with more than patience.
 They were energetic, enthusiastic, and all around amazing.
-And when I was told that camp was going to have to end a week early (more about that in another blog), they totally stepped up to the plate in supporting me.
-They helped me see the positive side and decided that since I wasn't going to get to do “drama week” we should do some of the activities I had been planning during sports week.
-I am so honored that these volunteers gave up a week of their time to come help me give such an amazing experience to my kids.

 We broke the day into two parts – the first half (when it was a little cooler) was spent outside doing outdoor games like Ultimate Frisbee, kickball, soccer, tag, and relay races.
 Frisbee was a big hit and Tag went really well.
 I think the big winner of activities for the week was the day we did the relay races.
 We started with a three legged race, then did a water balloon toss, then a race to put together a puzzle.
 Most of the kids chose to run the three legged race twice, and the water balloons could have gone all day if we hadn't run out of balloons.

 One of my favorite moments of the week was during kickball.
 First of all, it was REALLY challenging to explain the game to the kids and get them to play it properly.
 We finally gave up and Tom pitched the ball to the kids, they kicked it and ran the bases.
 A good beginning.
 If we had done kickball all week, I think that by the end we would have had a fairly successful game.
 Maybe.
 Anyway – the moment.
 One of my hijab girls, Sevinj, told us during the first week that she wasn't allowed to run.
 We told her that was, of course, fine and she spent most of that week walking around hanging out with a PCV, watching the games.
-She has been one of the quietest kids, but also one of the most interested in camp.
-Fast forward to kickball day, and Sevinj wasn't going to let anything get in her way.
-She was one of the first in line, kicked the ball as hard as she could and RAN!
-I think she made it to second base before she had to stop.
-It was incredible.
-I hope she wasn't taking any big risks with what her family would think if they found out.
-Rather, I think she used the “not allowed to” line because she was shy about participating – and by week 3 she had gotten over that.
-It is ridiculous how proud I was watching her run.
-But I was.
+She has been one of

 In the Magic Cloth, a large piece of fabric is passed around the circle.
 Each person must make the “magic cloth” into something new.
 After the examples we gave of a superhero cape, a skirt, and a diaper, the kids started.
 And it was AWESOME!
 We had dresses, hats, scarves, a bracelet, handcuffs, and – my all time favorite – a hula hoop.
-It was absolutely incredible to see the creativity these kids have.
+It was absolutely incredible to see the creativity these ki

 All in all, Sports and Games Week (like the 2 weeks proceeding it) was a big success.
 It was hot and hard work and had A LOT of challenges – both personal and professional, but it was worth it.
 My overriding goal for Camp – for the kids to have fun – was definitely met.
 It sounds cheesy and stupid, I know, but seeing these kids smile and laugh and play is a pretty amazing reward.
 A really amazing reward.